 Will Gallery staff be wearing protective equipment?

 We have introduced PPE for our staff, some will wear face coverings or visors.
 Acrylic screens have been installed at points where there is face to face interaction between staff and visitors.

 We will not check your temperature upon entering the Gallery, although if you suspect that you may have a temperature we ask that you delay your visit until it is safe to do so.
 If this happens during your visit, we ask you to alert a member of staff.

 How will I be able to social distance?

 We have reduced the numbers of visitors in the gallery at any time and introduced a one way route to allow for social distancing.
 There are signs throughout the Gallery to remind you about these new measures.

 Can I clean my hands?

-A sanitiser station is located at the entrance to the gallery on Mosley Street and all our toilets have handwash facilities.
+Sanitiser stations are located at the entrances to the gallery and all our toilets have handwash facilities.

 What to expect – our facilities

 Lifts are available for those who need them most.
 Lift occupancy is limited to 2 people per lift or for one household group.